Table of Contents Show

 There’s a chance of misunderstandings.There’s a chance of misunderstandings.

 The biggest issue with meeting the sellers is that there’s a chance of miscommunications and misunderstandings.
-Either party saying the wrong thing could hurt negotiations.
+Either party is saying the wrong thing could hurt negotiations.
 For instance, the buyers could mention their plans to remodel the home, which might concern the sellers that some of those costs will be passed onto them.
 They may even take offense that the buyers are planning a drastic renovation, suggesting the home as it currently stands is not in good condition.
-Poorly chosen remarks like this are best left unsaid until you’ve reached the closing table.
+Poorly chosen remarks like this are left unsaid until you’ve reached the closing table.

 You may uncover issues with the home.You may uncover issues with the home.

 It is important to know what you’re buying, but this could work against you if you are not in a signed contract.
 For instance, an innocent remark by the seller that “the neighbors seem quiet today” could signal to the buyer that they’re usually a lot noisier.
 Provided both parties have not signed the purchasing contract yet, the buyer has a chance to back out now and get their deposit back.
-But if they’re fully in contract already, then they have no way to back out without losing their deposit.
+But if they’re fully in contract already, they have no way to back out without losing their deposit.

 Advantages for Home SellersAdvantages for Home Sellers

-A buyer’s financials should be the main concern for sellers.
+A buyer’s financials should be the primary concern for sellers.
 So long as the numbers look good and they can back up their offer, there should be nothing more you need to know about them.
 But there’s always the human element, and some sellers would like to put a face to their buyers.
 It may assuage some of their doubts if they can see that the buyers are real people with hopes and plans for the future just like themselves.
 We attach a lot of emotions to the places we call home.
 In many ways, they become almost like a part of ourselves, so it’s natural to want to know that the new owners will take care of the home.

 It could smoothen out any difficulties with the negotiations.It could smoothen out any difficulties with the negotiations.